-Geological evidence indicates that much of Bangladesh was formed 1 to 6.5 million years ago during the Tertiary Era.
-Human habitation in this region is, therefore, likely to be very old.
+Geological evidence indicates that much of what is now Bangladesh was formed 1 – 6.5 million years ago during the Tertiary Era.

-The implements discovered in Deolpota village in the neighbouring state of West Bengal suggest that a paleolithic civilization in the region existed about one hundred thousand years ago.
-The evidence of a paleolithic civilization in Bangladesh region is limited to a stone implement in Rangamati and a hand axe in the hilly tip of Feni district.
-They are likely to be 10,000 to 15,000 years old.
+Implements discovered in the village of Deolpota in the neighboring state of West Bengal suggest that a paleolithic civilization existed in the region about 100,000 years ago.
+The evidence of a paleolithic civilization in East Bengal or Bangladesh region is limited to a stone implement in Rangamati and a hand axe in the hilly tip of Feni district, whose ages are thought to be 10,000-15,000 years old.

-The New Stone Age in the region lasted from 3,000 B.C. to 1,500 B.C.
-Neolithic tools comparable to the Assam group were found at Sitakunda in Chittagong.
-Hand axes and chisels which show a close affinity to neolithic industries in West Bengal, Bihar and Orissa have been discovered at Mainamati near Comilla.
-The thinly forested laterite hills in eastern Bengal dotted with fertile valleys provided a congenial environment for neolithic settlements.
+The New Stone Age in the region lasted from 3,000 B.C. – 1,500 B.C.
+Neolithic tools have been found at Sitakunda in Chittagong.
+Hand axes and chisels, which show a close approximation to neolithic industries in West Bengal, Bihar and Orissa have been discovered at Mainamati near Comilla.
+Thinly-forested laterite hills in East Bengal, which was dotted with fertile valleys provided a favorable environment for neolithic settlements.